canonical/ubuntu-core-docs/en/reference/core-configuration.md

 The configuration option accepts the following values:

- * *false (default):* Enable the SSH service.
+ * `false` (default): Enable the SSH service.
 The SSH service will directly available for incoming connections.
- * *true:* Disable the SSH service.
+ * `true`: Disable the SSH service.
 Existing SSH connection will remain but establishing any further connections will be not possible.

 Example: